Skip to main content

 pub fn execute_query_str( &self, sql: &str, params: &HashMap<String, Value>, ) -> Result<Vec<SearchResult>>

-Executes a raw VelesQL string.
+Executes a raw VelesQL string, parsing it before execution.

 §Errors